aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 For example, you may wish to enable Systems Manager Session Manager access to every EC2 Instance.
 Instead of copying and pasting the same IAM role configuration, you can create a dedicated template containing the IAM role for the instance.
-You can then use this template via `AWS::CloudFormation::Stack`
+You can then use this template like a resource via `AWS::CloudFormation::Stack`

 ## Lab Overview